Note: My Web pages are best viewed with style sheets enabled.

 - At the beginning, I will hand out printed copies of the key properties to each attendee.

 - In turn, each key owner reads the key ID, key type, fingerprint, key size, and user ID from the paper that he brought, not from the distributed listing.
 This is when each person asserts ownership of his key.
 If the owner's information matches the printout I distributed, then the other participants place a checkmark by the key.
 Also, if a key has more than one user ID, the owner should indicate whether those IDs should be signed or only the primary ID should be signed.
+Finally, the owner should indicate whether the other participants should upload his key to any key servers.

 - After all keys have been identified, the attendees form a line.
 The first person walks down the line, having the other attendees check her IDs and again identifying her key.
 Upon reaching the end of the line, that person takes her place in line.
 The second person follows immediately behind the first person and so on.
 As long as each attendee checks the IDs of all other attendees, several may be walking down the line at the same time.
 If you are satisfied that a person is who he says he is, and that the key on the printout is his, you place another checkmark next to his key on your printout.
 Once the first person cycles back around to the front of the line, she has checked all the other IDs and her ID has been checked by all others.